 What is the eNaira?

 The eNaira is the digital form of the Naira currency that is built on a blockchain open ledger technology that prevents duplication or creation of fake units.
 Note that while the eNaira is a digital currency, it is not the same as a cryptocurrency.
 The eNaira has the backing of the Nigerian government and is not like the other cryptocurrencies whose prices will fluctuate due to market rates.
-The eNaira was created to ease transactions, ease the need for physical and offer digital stability.
+The eNaira was created as part of a measure to solve the challenges Nigerians face when receiving money abroad, also to ease transactions, ease the need for physical and offer digital stability.

 How will the eNaira work?